 Issues, Concerns, Themes, Values # 1.
-Integration into society # All people are born in isolation and gradually become integrated into a greater society comprised of dominant and marginalised groups.
+Integration into society - In The Skin of A Lion # All people are born in isolation and gradually become integrated into a greater society comprised of dominant and marginalised groups.
 How well integrated you become is a determining factor of your status in that society.
 Societies can be exclusive or inclusive with individuals either engaged, involved and accepted or disconnected, alienated and rejected.
-Some, like Alice Gull make an early decision to withdraw from society to join a religious institution secluded from the world, however when a chance fall from the bridge gives her the opportunity of a new life she chooses a new identity and becomes politically active in assisting other underprivileged to integrate and gain a voice in the greater society.

 A Marxist Approach - In the Skin of a Lion # Marxism is concerned with the conflict between the haves and the have-nots - the weak and the strong - the powerful and the powerless.
 A Marxist reading takes into account the class struggles, between the lower, working classes, the Proletariat, and the middle-class capitalists known as the bourgeoisie.
 For Patrick, and other migrants, this power disparity between them and the people higher-up, which includes Commissioner Harris, also includes a need to be included in the society.

-Style and Language # In the Skin of a Lion is written in a post-modern style: elements including things like seeing things through many viewpoints and showing the author’s hand in writing the book, known as metafiction, and a loose episodic structure.
+Style and Language - In The Skin of A Lion # In the Skin of a Lion is written in a post-modern style: elements including things like seeing things through many viewpoints and showing the author’s hand in writing the book, known as metafiction, and a loose episodic structure.
 “All his life Patrick Lewis has lived beside novels and their clear stories.”
-82. Metafiction – the power of language The puppet show illustrates this aptly.
-On Sunday evenings they meet at an illegal gathering of various nationalities.
+82. Metafiction – the power of language

 The Epic of Gilgamesh # The Epic of Gilgamesh is putatively the earliest form of literature extant.
 He was an historical king of Uruk in Babylonia, on the River Euphrates in today’s Iraq; he lived about 2700 B.C.
 Discovered in the late 19th C., The Epic of Gilgamesh is a narrative tale about the friendship between the King of Ur and Enkidu, a feral human raised in the wild.